 With opportunities becoming freely available to everyone, we are also seeing a consistent investment from the government of Bangladesh and bodies like BASIS to work in the space to train, support, and connect freelancers and independent professionals.

 Recently, the government has announced that it will train 40,000 more people on the art of freelancing.
 It means there are programs that support freelancers and people who want to be freelancers.
 Given all these facts, it seems like there hasn’t been a better time to become a freelancer.

 A recent statistic shows that, every year around 2 million young people join the work-force in Bangladesh, only 60% of whom get a job either inside the country or abroad, rest of the 2 million remain unemployed or underemployed.
-But many people may not know that they could be eligible for unemployment va.
 It means there is a realistic chance that you might be part of those unlucky 40% and end up not doing anything significant for awhile.
 This is the time to become self-employed.

 A sense of security is one of the many reasons why people choose a job over anything else.
 A job in a big corporation feels permanent and it gives a false sense of security.
 And yes, corporations are supposed to take care of their employees but it is not true all the time, especially nowadays.
 The bond between corporations and its employees are becoming more and more fragile.
 As competition is on the rise, this is going to be even difficult in the coming days.

 On the other hand, as a freelancer you live with uncertainty, it seems from the outside, but you have full control to grow and develop clients which can be a lucrative option for many.